skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

 Similar to the `keyof` operator, I would consider `extends` to be a fundamental building block for some of the more complex and powerful features of TypeScript, specifically conditional types that will be covered in a future post.

-If you'd like to get the following posts in this series, sign up for the newsletter. 👇